Ask Dr. Bronwyn

 Separation Anxiety Solves for Back to School

 A few days/weeks prior:

-Create a morning routine.
 Routines provide a sense of safety, encourage independence and reduce nagging.
 Discuss with your child morning tasks, and create a morning routine that you’ll stick to.
-Use visual prompts with pictures and words to depict the steps (e.g., brush teeth, get dressed, eat breakfast, etc.) Start practicing a few days early to identify any glitches.
+Use visual prompts with pictures and words to depict the steps (e.g., brush teeth, choosing your kids clothing for the day, eat breakfast, etc.) Start practicing a few days early to identify any glitches.

 The night before:

 Make sure everyone (including you) gets enough sleep.

 Choose clothes for you and your child, prep lunches/breakfast, pack backpacks/workbags, etc. the night before in order to diminish chaos, stress and challenges in the morning.

 The morning of: